bravegrumpy/merther/src/misunderstood/chapters/06_Necessary.md

 &ldquo;Boop!&rdquo; Kathy, flicked Gwaine&rsquo;s nose, and then flitted just out of reach.
 Nobody boops the nose of a Camelot Knight.

-Gwaine indignantly backed up, and bowed saractically deeply, &ldquo;At your service, Bard Kathy.
-What can I do you for?&rdquo; He also used this posture to serrupticiously wipe away any paint that might have been transferred to his face.
+Gwaine indignantly backed up, and bowed sarcastically deeply, &ldquo;At your service, Bard Kathy.
+What can I do you for?&rdquo; He also used this posture to surreptitiously wipe away any paint that might have been transferred to his face.

 &ldquo;Have you any gossip?&rdquo; It was no secret that Kathy wanted to be a Town Crier.
 Gwaine didn&rsquo;t want Kathy to stop singing, and all Town Criers are men.